Hitchcock (soundtrack): Development

 In September 2012, it was reported that Danny Elfman would compose music for Hitchcock.
 Elfman agreed to score the film after he watched Gervasi's documentary Anvil!
 The Story of Anvil (2008) and found it to be engaging.
 Both Gervasi and Elfman researched on Hitchcock's history, this also includes reading the original source material—Stephen Rebello's novel Alfred Hitchcock and the Making of Psycho, which the film is based on—and eventually commissioned music from Hitchcock's films.
 Elfman re-recorded the original Psycho score composed by Bernard Herrmann for Gus Van Sant's 1998 shot-for-shot remake; recalling that experience, Elfman added "Not many people ever got that pleasure [...]
 Handling that score was like being a priest holding the Dead Sea Scrolls.
 It was that kind of honor."

 However, for this film, Elfman consciously refrained from utilizing the score as an homage to Herrmann's work but at times "there were moments when I just wanted to allow his spirit in the door [...]
 Since he was part of the story, it was just too on-the-money to do that."
 Since the story focuses on the relationship between Alfred Hitchcock and Alma Reville, Elfman also described the score as fairly romantic that gets a little darker when Hitchcock enters the world of Psycho and the killer is talking to him.
 While inspiring Herrmann's work in bits and pieces, Elfman focused on producing the score to be much original.
-Hermann's Psycho score was eventually licensed from Sony/ATV Music Publishing Group by Gervasi and the crew to compliment Elfman's score in a particular sequence.
+Hermann's Psycho score was eventually licensed from Sony/ATV Music Publishing Group by Gervasi and the crew to complement Elfman's score in a particular sequence.

 Elfman recorded the orchestral music for two days, unlike contemporary orchestra musicians, he utilized half of the players for the score.
 Regarding the recording process, Gervasi said:"He literally bought sections of the orchestra out of his own pocket [...]
 We were recording with the top musicians in London, and we couldn’t afford to keep them through lunch.
-Danny asked the orchestrator, ‘How much do the violas cost?
-3,000£?
+Danny asked the orchestrator, ‘How much do the violas cost? £3,000?
 I’ll take them.
 How much for the French horns?’
 And Danny held the musicians through lunch."